 - an EAP-Request/5G-Start packet to inform the UE an EAP-5G session that will be used to convey the initial NAS messages (see the EAP-5G procedure described in clause 7.3.3);

-- the IDr payload with the value set to N3IWF identity; and
+- the IDr payload with the value set to N3IWF identifier; and

+NOTE: The N3IWF identifier is the IP address or the FQDN of the N3IWF.

 - the CERT payload containing the N3IWF's certificate if the CERTREQ payload is included in the IKE_AUTH request message.